 It can often be easy for us to lose sight of the big picture.
 A few days of no weight loss can quickly feel like forever.
 If you are truly only on the diet for the numbers you see on the scale each day you are going to run into trouble- it’s important to have realistic expectations of what you can hopefully achieve through each round.
 Obviously you are on the diet to lose weight, but in order to get through this process you have to look at the big picture, not the number you see every single day.

 Then you experience something like 3 days of no weight loss (which is totally normal and happens ALL the time), and that can quickly feel like FOREVER.
-Here you are eating only 500 calories, and you didn’t lose anything for 3 days.
+Here you are eating only 500 calories, or 800 calories, and you didn’t lose anything for 3 days.
 It’s easy for that to get into your head and for you to start worrying what you’re doing wrong, feeling like the diet is not working for you.
 You might see someone else lose 3 lbs in one day and then you compare it to yourself and the fact that you lost nothing that day.
 It can be easy for things like this to throw you off when you have a certain expectation level for the diet.

 I will say this much- I don’t think any of us can deny that the numbers we get on the scale are a large part of the reason that we’re on the diet because if we didn’t care about the pace of our weight loss, we’d just go to some other diet that wasn’t nearly as difficult.
 So I understand that’s part of it- how quickly we’re losing weight.